Rotifer/duckdb_book/epl/chapters/02_prepping_data.md

 ## Builing our shell script piece by piece

 The final shell script is available in the _shell_scripts_ directory of the project repo and is named _parse_seasons_1993_2023.sh_.
 You can take a look at it now to get an overview of it but I am going to break it down piece by piece and explain what each segment of it achieves so that by the end, you will hopefully have a good understanding of its workings.
-Shell scripting is very amenable to this building piece by peice because it is really a glue for the wide range of programs and utilities available on modern Unix-type systems.
+Shell scripting is very amenable to this building piece by piece approach because it is really a glue for the wide range of programs and utilities available on modern Unix-type systems.
 If you use Unix utilities, then you can write shell scripts by just putting the commands in a script file that you then make executable.
 Our script file starts with the _shebang_ line: `#!/usr/bin/bash`.
-When we execute the script by entering `./parse_seasons_1993_2023.sh` , in the command line, it starts executing the lines in the file either line by line or by construct when you have compound statements such as loops and _if_ statements.
+When we execute the script by entering `./parse_seasons_1993_2023.sh`, in the command line, it starts executing the lines in the file either line by line or by construct when you have compound statements such as loops and _if_ statements.

 Each section of the script is delineated by an explanatory comment that begins with # and extends to the line end.
 Shell scripts can become cryptic so copious comments can help clarify the intent of the code.

 ### Declare some variables

 The script does not take any arguments when it is run; everything it needs to know is contained within the script itself.
-The input and out directory paths are assigned to variables as relative paths (relative to the directory of the script itself).
+The input and out directory paths are assigned to variables as relative paths, relative to the directory of the script itself, that is.

 ```sh
 # Declare variables.